emmt/FITSHeaders.jl/README.md

 push!(hdr, rec)
 ```

 where `rec` may have any form allowed by the `FitsCard` constructor.
-If the
+If the keyword is
-keyword is `"COMMENT"`, `"HISTORY"`, `""`, or `"CONTINUE"`, `rec` is appended
+`"COMMENT"`, `"HISTORY"`, `""`, or `"CONTINUE"`, `rec` is appended to the end of the list
-to the end of the list of records stored by `hdr`.
-For other keywords which
+of records stored by `hdr`.
+For other keywords which must be unique, if a record of the
-must be unique, if a record of the same name exists in `hdr`, it is replaced by
+same name exists in `hdr`, it is replaced by `rec`; otherwise, it is appended to the end
-`rec`; otherwise, it is appended to the end of the list of records stored by
+of the list of records stored by `hdr`.
-`hdr`.

 The `setindex!` method may be used with a keyword (string) index.
-For example,
+For example, the two
-the two following statements are equivalent:
+following statements are equivalent:

 ``` julia
 hdr[key] = (val, com)
 push!(hdr, key => (val, com))
 ```

-The `setindex!` method may also be used with a linear (integer) index..
-For
+The `setindex!` method may also be used with a linear (integer) index.
+For example:
-example:

 ``` julia
 hdr[i] = rec
 ```

 replaces the `i`-th record in `hdr` by `rec`.
-With an integer index, the rule
+With an integer index, the rule for unique /
-for unique / non-unique keywords is not applied, so this indexing should be
+non-unique keywords is not applied, so this indexing should be restricted to editing the
-restricted to editing the value and/or comment of an existing entry.
-The
+value and/or comment of an existing entry.
+The following example illustrates how this can
-following example illustrates how this can be used to modify the comment of the
+be used to modify the comment of the BITPIX record:
-BITPIX record:

 ``` julia
 julia> if (i = findfirst("BITPIX", hdr)) != nothing